tintinthong/vim-config/README.md

 - Do not use ijkl too much.
 - Do not use Backspace key.
 - Learn Vim first.

+## Leverage Points
+- Get used to adding new windows
+- Get used to NOT using the mouse
+- Get used to finding files (In your current directory, in other directories)
+- Get used to copy and pasting stuff (in and out of your browser)
+- Use tmux
+- Get used to adding and customising your vimrc
+- Get used to deleting in insert mode)

+## Things to do
+- Make a good enough .vimrc to be used on someoneelses computer
+- Make a good enought vs code json file to be used on someonelses computer

 ## Useful Links
 -[Neovim vs Vim](https://vi.stackexchange.com/questions/34/what-is-neovim-how-is-it-different-from-vim-and-why-should-i-care)